HSBC pre-tax profit up 4.58% at $10.7 bn in first half

 After some strong profitable years under Stuart Gulliver before his retirement, HSBC earnings plunged in 2016 on huge writedowns and restructuring charges.

-However, they rebounded strongly last year, in part thanks to a strong Asian performance.
+However, they rebounded last year, in part thanks to a strong Asian performance.

 Prior to his departure, Gulliver said the bank would likely switch 1,000 jobs to Paris from London owing to Britain's departure from the European Union due next year.